CorneliusDeng/UESTC/Learn record and summarize/Distributed Systems.md

     - Learners：Accept agreement from majority of acceptors，Execute the request and/or sends a response back to the client

     - Proposal：An alternative proposed by a proposer.
-Consists of a unique number and a proposed value (42, B)
+Consists of a unique number and a proposed value

       ![](https://raw.githubusercontent.com/CorneliusDeng/Markdown-Photos/main/Distributed%20Systems/Paxos%20players.png)
       ![](https://raw.githubusercontent.com/CorneliusDeng/Markdown-Photos/main/Distributed%20Systems/Paxos%20workflow.png)